-- These vehicle specifications cover the HPV Primary, HPV Secondary, EEV and TRYathlon categories. - EEV vehicles must also comply with EEV Specifications Supplement. - Any significant specification changes from previous editions been highlighted and underlined in blue. - Key specifications that the Scrutineers wish to bring to the attention of Team Manager's have been highlighted in bold. - If changes are made to these specifications prior to the event, Team Managers will be notified via email and a new edition will be published on the website. - The Energy Breakthrough (EB) Scrutineers have the final authority to decide if any vehicle or team participates in the event, based on safety and their interpretation of the following rules. - All enquiries regarding HPV and / or EEV Specifications should be emailed to Lead Scrutineers Michael McTigue and Tim White via technical@eb.org.au
+- These vehicle specifications cover the HPV Primary, HPV Secondary, EEV and Tryathlon categories at the Energy Breakthrough. - EEV vehicles must also comply with the separate EEV Specifications Supplement. - Any significant specification changes from previous editions been highlighted and underlined in blue. - Key specifications that the Scrutineers wish to bring to the attention of Team Manager's have been highlighted in bold. - If changes are made to these specifications prior to the event, Team Managers will be notified via email and a new edition will be published on the website. - The Scrutineers have the final authority to decide if any vehicle or team participates in the event, based on safety and their interpretation of the following rules. - All enquiries regarding HPV and / or EEV Specifications should be emailed to technical@eb.org.au

-1 SCOPE & CONFIGURATION
+1. SCOPE & CONFIGURATION